How to Resolve Your Concern

 When you make a formal complaint our staff will listen to you, give you information where we can and keep your concerns confidential.
 We will help you make your complaint and make sure it gets to the right person.
 If you are unhappy with the outcome of your complaint we will help you to take it further.

 How to make a complaint

-You can either email them to firstname.lastname@example.org or post them to GPO Box 125 Hobart TAS 7001.
+You can either email your concerns to firstname.lastname@example.org or mail them to

 What should I include in my written complaint?

-Here are a few suggestions of what to include to help us address you concern:
+Here are a few suggestions of what to include to help us address your concern:

-- Who was involved, when it happened and did anyone else saw what happened.
+- Details of who was involved, the date it happened and did anyone else see what happened.

-- Please attach any documents or photographs to support your complaint, and say what they’re about.
+- Please attach any documents or photographs to support your complaint and say what they are about.